Utilizing Social Media for Enhanced SEO Rankings

 Technical and On-Page Essentials to Support Social Traffic

-Social referrals spike when pages load fast, present correctly on platforms, and make sharing frictionless.
+Social referrals increase when pages load quickly, display correctly on platforms, and make sharing easy.
 Start by treating every social landing page as both a conversion asset and an embeddable content card: unique, metadata-rich, and optimized for mobile.
 Populate social meta tags, serve compressed images sized for feeds, and make conversion actions obvious within the first viewport.

 Metadata and Open Graph: practical rules